Information about our Organisation and Website

 Job applicants, current and former employees

 When individuals apply to work at Magna Vitae (or are Trustee applicants), we will only use the information they supply to us to process their application and to monitor recruitment statistics.
-Payroll and Human Resource services are provided by Compass Point Business Services and we will therefore share the information provided by candidates with them.
-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service (DBS) we will not do so without informing the candidate beforehand unless the disclosure is required by law.
+Payroll services are provided by Duncan and Toplis and we will therefore share the information provided by successful candidates with them.
+Where we want to disclose information to a third party, for example to take up a reference, obtain a ‘disclosure’ from the Disclosure and Barring Service (DBS), or for pre-employment occupational health surveillance – we will not do so without informing the employee beforehand unless the disclosure is required by law.

 Personal information about unsuccessful candidates will be held for 12 months after the recruitment exercise has been completed, it will then be destroyed or deleted.
 We retain de-personalised statistical information about applicants to help monitor our recruitment activities, but no individuals are identifiable from that data.

 Once a person has taken up employment with Magna Vitae, we will compile a personal file relating to their employment.
 The information contained in this will be kept secure and will only be used for purposes directly relevant to that person’s employment.
-Once their employment with Magna Vitae has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it (or shred where held as hard copy)
+Human Resource Management advice is provided by an external HR Consultant with whom employee information may need to be shared from time to time.
+Once employment with Magna Vitae has ended, we will retain the file in accordance with the requirements of our retention schedule and then delete it (or shred where held as hard copy)

 Access to personal information and contact details